 Most of my early work was with colour transparencies.
-Later, when I set up my own darkroom, I began to explore the creative and expressive potential of monochrome.
-Like most photographers today, my work is totally digital, but the expertise I acquired using film has been a great help.
+Later, when I set up my own darkroom, I began to explore the creative and expressive potential of monochrome, using film.
+Today, my work is totally digital, but the expertise I acquired using film has been priceless.